 I come from a family where cancer has taken a lot of lives.
 Getting it wasn’t exactly a bolt out of the blue.
 The closeness of these losses is not reassuring.
 It will be too late for me, but I’m sure there are many undiscovered genetic links to be found.
 They are evident in family histories, including mine.
 Eventually, these connections will be discovered and I hope research money is being spent on this type of genetic research.
 Being able to predict and prevent cancer would be much better than trying to make it go away.

-I think I am entitled to be pissed off.
-I’m entitled to be frustrated with endless round of ill-health.
+I am entitled to be pissed off.
+Frustrated with endless round of ill-health.
 I can’t afford denial.
 That’s a direct route to early death, or at least earlier than need be.
 Denying reality and pretending everything is fine when everything is NOT fine is unhealthy.
 No one with a serious illness can afford it.
 One way or the other, the problem is not my (or anyone’s) attitude, positive or otherwise.
 The problem is cancer.

 Absolutely no evidence of any kind exists to confirm the widespread belief that a positive attitude results in a higher survival rate.